xixiwangvu2021/NLPtech_attribution_system/README.md

 Although our results aren't comparable with the state-of-the-art performance, yet we've successfully addressed a complete integrated AR pipeline which brings about the possibility of parallel extracting components, and on the other hand, serves as an illustrative reference for similar future work.

+## Notebooks

-The notebooks in this repository are the modules of the pipeline.
+The notebooks in CRF folder are the modules of the integrated pipeline.
+The notebooks in CRF with embeddings are the experimenting notebooks with word embeddings.

 ## Running the code